Still Grandparents, No Matter What Name They Go By

 Claire’s husband must be even more confused than Amy’s husband.

 Fiona (one of Debra’s British friends): “We still dream of a cross between James Bond and the man in the Milk Tray adverts.”

-I checked with Fiona, and Cadbury makes Milk Tray chocolates and, in the adverts (which is British for TV commercial), the Milk Tray guy is handsome and mysterious and sky dives, skis and swims past sharks to deliver chocolates to women, then “vanishes out the window and absails (this is either British for sails or Fiona is a really bad typist) away so she never knows who he really is.
+I checked with Fiona, and Cadbury makes Milk Tray chocolates and, in the adverts (which is British for TV commercials), the Milk Tray guy is handsome and mysterious and he sky dives, skis and swims past sharks to deliver chocolates to women and then “vanishes out the window and absails (this is either British for sails or Fiona is a really bad typist) away so the woman never knows who he really is.
 The key is mystery and romance – someone who will go to all lengths to please his lady.”

 Joyce (my mother-in-law): “A sense of humor and he has to be a Democrat or at least left of center, and smarter than me.”

 Oh, the jokes I’ve refrained from adding!

 Susan (my wonderful and beloved wife): “I want you to always hear and remember everything that I say and do; a new outfit with boots to match; a romantic dinner at a fancy restaurant where we can talk; and chocolate … and stop writing about me in your stupid column!”